avi8or/obsidian-cli-quick-notes/docs/pr-diffs/pr-04d-init.md

 +This command writes to a daily note path derived from your per-vault settings +in preferences.json (daily_note.folder and daily_note.filename_pattern).
 +
++If you prefer, you can use --select/--ls to pick a target from targets.yaml and append to that note instead.
++
 +If no text argument is provided, content is read from stdin (piped) or entered +interactively until EOF.
 +